ostnam/rust-wfa/README.md

 * *Inserts<sub>i, j</sub> = min( Inserts<sub>i, j - 1 </sub> + gap extension penalty, Matches<sub>i, j - 1 </sub> + gap extension penalty + gap opening penalty )*
 * *Matches<sub>i, j</sub> = min( Matches<sub>i, j</sub> + the penalty of matching/mismatching Text<sub>i</sub> to Query<sub>j</sub>, Inserts<sub>i, j</sub>, Deletes<sub>i, j</sub> )*

-These relations are the same for WFA.
+The WFA\_next function is based on these relations.
+The WFA\_extend function is equivalent to going down a diagonal of the DP matrix while *Text<sub>i</sub>== Query<sub>j</sub>*.
+Once a cell where this equation doens't hold is reached, WFA\_next is equivalent to computing the DP cells to the left and right of that cell.

+Rephrasing the SWG recurrence relations for wavefronts gives these relations:
 * For the *Deletes* matrix, the number of chars that can be matched at a score i and a diagonal j is the maximum of *Deletes<sub> i - gap extension penalty, j + 1 </sub>* and *Matches<sub>i - gap extension penalty - gap opening penalty, j + 1 </sub>* + 1.
-We add 1 due to the definition of the values stored in each cell.
+The '+ 1' is due to the definition of the values stored in each cell.
 * It's the same from the *Inserts* matrix, except that the values will come from the diagonal j - 1 (since insertions are a rightward movement in the SWG matrix).
 This time, we don't add 1 because the number stored in each cell is the number of characters of *Text* matched, and insertions are an extra character in *Query*.
 * Matches is the maximum of *Deletes<sub>i, j</sub>*, *Inserts<sub>i, j</sub>* and *Matches<sub>i - mismatch pen, j</sub>*.